naveen-pit/intania92-runner-bot/README.md

 ```

 ## Features
-- **Leaderboard Management:** The bot can initialize and update the leaderboard based on user inputs.
+- **Text-Based Leaderboard Management:** Users can update their running distances via text messages.
+The bot parses the messages and updates the leaderboard accordingly.
-- **Distance Updates:** Users can add running distances which are then reflected in the leaderboard.
+- **Image-Based Distance Submission:** Users can submit images containing their running distances.
+The bot extracts the distance using OCR algorithm and updates the leaderboard.
-- **Month Change Detection:** Automatically detects when a new month begins and updates the leaderboard accordingly.
+- **Multi-Image Support:** The bot handles multi-image submissions, aggregating the distances before updating the leaderboard.
+- **User Identification:** Users are identified by their submitted names, which are extracted from the sent messages.
+The bot automatically updates the user's name upon submission if needed.
-- **Firestore Integration:** All leaderboard data is stored and retrieved using Google Cloud Firestore.
+- **Google Cloud Firestore Integration:** All leaderboard data and user information are stored and managed using Firestore.

 # Project Structure
 ```plaintext